-catchment based approach.
+During 2012 the Poole Harbour catchment initiative (PHCI) was one of the first pilots in England to trial the catchment based approach.
 This involved each pilot developing a stakeholder engagement process to identify the key issues and solutions in their catchment.

-During the pilot stage, the PHCI was originally known as the Frome & Piddle Catchment Initiative but this name was changed in May 2013 when the boundary of the catchment was extended to incorporate all rivers and streams that drain into Poole Harbour.
+During the pilot stage, the PHCI was originally known as the Frome & Piddle catchment initiative but this name was changed in May 2013 when the boundary of the catchment was extended to incorporate all rivers and streams that drain into Poole Harbour.

 The PHCI aims to achieve: